flowchart LR

 Final remarks and acknowledgement

-The materials and contents are mostly adapted from Wickham (2016a).
-You can get the latest edition from the book website, which also covers more advanced topics.
-For details on how to use the code and each function, you can find the documentation of the ggplot2
+The materials and content are largely adapted from Wickham (2016a).
+You can access the latest edition on the book website, which also covers more advanced topics.
+For detailed information on how to use the code and each function, refer to the ggplot2 library documentation via ??ggplot2.